ohaiibuzzle/Lazer_Launcher/README.md

-# Lazer_Launcher
+# Update your osu!Lazer!

-Completely unnecessary Python+GTK script to update your osu!Lazer
+Completely unnecessary.
+Built out of boredom and laziness 🙃